syncfusion-content/javascript-docs/js/Diagram/BPMN Shapes.md

 ---
 layout: post
-title: Visually represent a internal business procedure and their relationships
+title: Visually represents the internal business procedures and the communication among them
-description: How to visually represent a internal business procedure and their relationships?
+description: How to graphically notate the internal business procedure?
 platform: js
 control: Diagram
 documentation: ug